Home RecipesDessertsHow to Make Chocolate Peanut Butter Footballs

 You can substitute crushed chocolate graham crackers or Oreos for the vanilla wafers to make a chocolate version of this recipe.

-If you don’t have a piping bag and tip, place the melted white chocolate in a plastic resealable sandwich bag and cut a small hole in the corner.
+If you don’t have a piping bag and tip, place the melted white chocolate in a resealable sandwich bag and cut a small hole in the corner.
 Then pipe the football stitching by squeezing out the white chocolate through the small hole.

 Have Extra Chocolate